-Rudy Green’s Doggie Cuisine receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Rudy Green’s Doggie Cuisine receives the Advisor’s second highest rating of 4 stars.

-The Rudy Green’s Doggie Cuisine product line includes 5 cooked-then-frozen recipes.
+The Rudy Green’s Doggie Cuisine product line includes the 5 moist recipes listed below.

 - Rudy Green’s Doggy Cuisine Fish Stew (3 stars) [S]

-- Rudy Green’s Doggy Cuisine Pork, Pasta and Potatoes [S]
+- Rudy Green’s Doggy Cuisine Pork, Pasta and Potatoes (2.5 stars) [S]

-- Rudy Green’s Doggy Cuisine Chicken and Veggies (3 stars) [S]
+- Rudy Green’s Doggy Cuisine Chicken and Veggies [S]

 Rudy Green’s Doggy Cuisine Beefy Rice was selected to represent the other products in the line for this review.